pastthepixels/cosmic-landlord/README.md

 ## To Do:
-- [ ] Replace planet generation delaunay triangulation
+- [ ] Replace planet generation with delaunay triangulation
 - [ ] BALANCING